codegirls/materials/section/tiniest blog_4.md

 * financed with advertisements (at least it seems to be discret with that)
 * Has a lot of functions, some say: Too much

+## Tumblr

+* Focus on minimal *micro* blogs
+* Accepts own HTML & CSS for templates.
+You don't have to build a new one from scratch.
+Instead you can choose an existing one and [adapt it] (http://www.tumblr.com/docs/en/custom_themes).
+* Can also be used for static pages.
+However not for single posts.